djraval/Modal-Scripts/modal-dev-ref/docs/guide/security.md

 Modal will never access or use:

   * your source code.
-  * the inputs or outputs to your Modal Functions.
+  * the inputs (function arguments) or outputs (function return values) to your Modal Functions.
   * any data you store in Modal, such as in Images or Volumes.

-Input and output data for a function are deleted from our system once the output has been retrieved.
-If the output has not been retrieved after a max TTL of 24 hours the input and output are deleted automatically.
+Inputs (function arguments) and outputs (function return values) are deleted from our system after a max TTL of 7 days.

 App logs and metadata are stored on Modal.
 Modal will not access this data unless permission is granted by the user to help with troubleshooting.